FoundingHQ/fx/packages/create-fx-app/README.md

 # `create-fx-app` CLI

-This CLI tool enables you to quickly start building a new Fx application, with everything set up for you.
-To get started, use the following command:
+Quickly start a new FX project with everything set up for you.

 ```bash
 npx create-fx-app